 Corporate Finance is an introductory finance course that is required for all MBA students.
 It is therefore designed to cover those areas of finance that are important to all managers whether they specialize in finance or not.
-At the end of the course you will be able to value a firm or a project.
-In order to reach this goal, we will cover the following topics:
+At the end of the course, you will be able to value a firm or a project.
+To reach this goal, we will cover the following topics:

-- General framework for valuation and discounting (including, as special cases, valuation of stocks and bonds, and evaluation of investment opportunities) - 2.
-The free cash flow method for firm valuation - 3.
-Basic concepts of risk and return and identification of opportunity cost of capital - 4.
-Choice of capital structure: how will the firm be financed
+- 1. General framework for valuation and discounting (including, as special cases, valuation of stocks and bonds, and evaluation of investment opportunities). - 2.
+The free cash flow method for firm valuation. - 3.
+Basic concepts of risk and return and identification of opportunity cost of capital. - 4.
+Choice of capital structure: how will the firm be financed.

-The course will consist of approximately one-half lecture and one-half in-class case discussions, for which students should prepare carefully.
+The course will consist of approximately one-half lecture and one-half in-class case discussions.
 The aim of the course is to provide students with an understanding both of sound theoretical principles of finance and of the practical environment in which financial decisions are made.